ngoziharrison/ngozi-presentations/Cluster 10A Discussion Week 6 Presentation.md

 # DuBois, Data Portraits, and Ways of Seeing
 - Data analysis and visulization is fundamentally an interpretive act
 - DuBois and his team show the power of visualization by combining the abstraction and visual elemnts with
-- Visualization brings together the storytelling, aesthetics, and the politics of representation to create an opportunity to
+- Visualization brings together the storytelling, aesthetics, and the politics of representation
-- Through abstraction, visualization flattens and simplifies to highlight an aspect of reality to convey some information about sociological phenomenon

 ---
 >the rendering of information in a visual format to help communicate data while also generating new patterns and knowledge through the act of visualization itself.
 – Whitney Battle-Baptiste and Britt Rusert

+Through abstraction, visualization flattens and simplifies to highlight an aspect of reality to convey some information about sociological phenomenon

 ---
 # Analysis and Visualization